PsychoAki/osu-Most-Played-Map-Downloader/README.md

 3.make sure to have this library installed **tqdm** this is for that sweet **real-time progress bar with MB/s speed display**
     to download, open terminal/powershell via admin then paste this command | "pip install tqdm"

-4. open CMD locate the folder on where the script is then paste this command | "python main.py" then you're all set
+4.open CMD locate the folder on where the script is then paste this command | "python main.py"
+    then you're all set

 also make sure to remember what offset you've stopped - this is for continuing on where do you stopped the download is, **you do not want to download the whole thing do you?**